 How To Change your Steam Account Name

-The thing about gaming names is that what seemed cool when you were 16 doesn’t quite have the same ring to it when you’re a little older.
+The thing about gaming usernames is that what seemed cool when you were 16 doesn’t quite have the same ring to it when you’re a little older.
 For platforms like Steam where we have been gaming since we were very young, names can mean a lot, or very little depending on your perspective.
-So if you’re bored, can you change your Steam account name?
+If you’ve outgrown your account name on Steam, can you change it?

-The short answer to that is no but there is more to be said.
-You Steam account name is a number that cannot be changed.
+Before answering that question, you must understand that there is a difference between your Account name and other usernames on the platform.
+Your Steam account name is a number that cannot be changed.
 Your Steam profile name is the name your friends and other gamers see and this can be changed.
-To clarify, let’s cover a few of the things you can and cannot do with your Steam account.

 Change your Steam account name